7 months ago

 Were you thinking about a step back or making a change before diagnosis?

-No. It didn’t always feel great knowing someone else (our former nanny) was with my daughter 40+ hours a week but I wanted (and needed) to work.
-Those feeling just come with the territory.
-There wasn’t a way for my position with TEG to move to part-time.
-Sure, it would have been nice to have even another hour or two with Margot each day but no, leaving was not something I thought about until 2020.
+It is something I thought about, but I don’t know that I would have acted on it.
+It didn’t always feel great knowing someone else (our former nanny) was with my daughter 40+ hours a week and I craved a more flexible workday, but I wanted and needed to work.
+Those feelings just come with the territory of being a working mom and there wasn’t a way for my position with TEG to move to part-time.
+Sure, it would have been nice to have even another hour or two with Margot each day but no, leaving was not something I thought about seriously until Margot’s diagnosis, and it took months to come to that decision.
 If it wasn’t for the pandemic, we would still have our nanny, and I would have likely returned to work with breaks during harder blocks of treatment.

 Was this supported by your cofounder and team?